Work from your Ventje

 Work on the road in your campervan Ventje.

 I have chosen to drive my Ventje both for business and private.
-For example, I use the Ventje during the week for my design agency and I can easily go on weekends to relax.
-Practical and also affordable!
+This way I use Ventje for my design office during the week, and I can easily take weekends off to rest.
+Practical and economical at the same time!